GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

 disqus: true
 ---

+### Introduction

-Hello, around 2 or 3 months ago I saw dry-rb at first time, I thought: "Oh, that's awesome, I need experiment".
+Around of 2 or 3 months ago, I saw dry-rb at first time, I thought: "Oh, that's awesome, I need experiment".
 Today is the day!
 If you are thinking: "Oh, sorry what is Dry-rb?".
 I will explain...
 Well, Dry-rb is a bunch of tools to simplify and improve code.
-"How can I use?".
-You can use your creativity, Dry-rb it's only one of many code possibilities.

-Today in this post, I will try to show how can we use dry-auto_inject with rails.
+Today in this post, I will try to show how we can use dry-auto_inject with rails.
 First, what is dry-auto_inject?
-According with dry-rb.org, it's a "Container-agnostic constructor injection mixin", if you already programmed in languages like Java (Spring @Autowired, says: 'Hello'), or C# or some language or framework with dependency-injection support you saw the amazing 'magic' of Dependency Injection(DI).
+According with dry-rb.org, it's a "Container-agnostic constructor injection mixin", if you already programmed in languages like Java (Spring @Autowired, says: 'Hello'), C#, or some language or framework with dependency-injection support you saw the amazing 'magic' of Dependency Injection(DI).

 If you are thinking: "Oh, my Gosh but I never saw nothing about dependency injection in my life".
-Relax I didn't forget you.
+Relax, I didn't forget you.
 The Internet has a lot materials about dependency injection.
-If you read about SOLID, the D represents "Dependency inversion principle", this principle can be made with an creational pattern, a factory method or a DEPENDENCY INJECTION framework.
+If you read something about SOLID, you already saw this concept.
+The D in SOLID, represents "Dependency inversion principle", this principle can be made with an creational pattern, a factory method or a DEPENDENCY INJECTION framework.

-Here it's an image to represent DI:
+You can see below an image to represent DI:

 ![dependency-injection]({{ site.url }}/assets/images/dependency_injection.png)

-I will not explain all details behind this because many people already do it, as you see below:
+I will not explain all details behind, this because many people already do it, as you see below:

 * [solnic][solnic-dependency-injection];
 * [martin-fowler][martin-fowler-dependency-injection].